alekseyl/testoscope/README.md

 Inspect in practice how well is your data organized while testing your application!

 ## Features
 **Finds out of the box:** sequential scans, dummy One-Timer calls to DB, unused indexes.
+Out of the box it works for PG only, if you need to use it with MySQL or other DB, you need to do some customization.

 **Highly customizable:** you can define your own unintended markers, inspect only part of you tables set and so.